zx0223winner/HSDSnake/docs/Usage.md

 ## 3. [Snakefile_part2](../workflow/Snakefile_part2)

 ### Prepare the gff for DupGen_finder
-`Purpose`: This rule merge the gff files from species and the outgroup species into one (e.g., Athaliana_Creinhardtii.gff)
+`Purpose`: This rule merges the gff files from species and the outgroup species into one (e.g., Athaliana_Creinhardtii.gff)

 `scripts`:
 ```